Human cognition and artificial intelligence

 Aim

 The aim of the course is to introduce the student to the leading frameworks to understand human cognition from a computational perspective.
-The discussed approaches are relevant both for understanding how the mind works and for the design of modern artificial intelligence systems.
-In particular, besides the most popular neural network models (e.g., deep learning), we will introduce the framework of structured probabilistic models, which are based on Bayesian rationality principles.
-A theoretical discussion will be complemented by case studies from the cognitive modeling literature.
+This is relevant both for understanding how the mind works as well as for the design of advanced artificial intelligence systems.
+The course will introduce the student to philosophical debates in the study of the mind/brain problem and then focus on the connectionist approach for studying the neurocomputational bases of cognition.
+Theoretical discussion will be complemented by case studies from the cognitive modeling literature and from the recent progresses in AI research.

 Syllabus